 Tell others that you have a hearing loss and explain your difficulties.
-That will make it easier for you to ask them to repeat things.
-It will also help them to adapt their speech to your needs.
+Understanding your needs will make it easier for them to adjust their speech or repeat things for you.

 For example, you can ask people to:

-Nicky has had a bad hearing loss since birth.
-She often finds it hard to communicate.
-She does not let that stop her though, and she copes well socially.
-Because she is so open about her hearing loss and willing to stand up for for herself, Nicky knows what it's like to be in both the hearing world and the non-hearing world.
+Nicky has had hearing loss since birth but copes very well socially.
+Because she is open about her hearing loss and willing to stand up for for herself, Nicky knows what it's like to be in both a hearing world and a non-hearing world.

-John got cochlear implants late in life.
-This has improved his hearing and helped him communicate better.
-As a lawyer, he decided it was best to tell people up front about his hearing loss.
-That way, they are not surprised.
+John, a lawyer with cochlear implants, decided it's best to tell people up front about his hearing loss so they are not surprised.
 It also helps him to involve others and improve communication between them.